Curriculum3.jpg

 Emphasis is placed on proficiency in conducting a comprehensive examination of the spine, pelvis, extremities and rib articulations.
 New adjustive procedures and other treatment options such as manual and instrument assisted soft tissue techniques and mobilization are introduced while adjustive procedures taught in the previous two years are reinforced.
 The correlation of analysis with treatment protocol is emphasized.

-CT 3308 Rehabilitation in Chiropractic Practice III
+CT 3311 Disability and Rehabilitation for Chiropractic Practice III

 DI 3203 Diagnostic Imaging Interpretation for Chiropractic Practice III